titilda/appunti/Distributed System/index.md

 - `ou` (Organizational Unit): The department or unit within the organization (e.g., Engineering).
 - `o` (Organization): The name of the organization (e.g., ExampleCorp).
 - `c` (Country): The country code (e.g., US for the United States).

+### Remove Unreferenced Entities

+**Distributed Garbage Collection** is the process of automatically identifying and reclaiming memory or resources occupied by remote objects (skeletons) that are no longer referenced by any active proxy in the distributed system.

+#### Reference count

+Each remote object's skeleton maintains a counter representing the total number of active proxies (clients) that hold a reference to it.
+When the count reaches zero, the object is eligible for collection.

+Some problems are:

+- _Cyclic Unreachable Garbage_: If two remote objects reference each other but are unreachable from any root variable, their counters will never reach zero;
+- _Race Conditions_: If a proxy sends a reference to another proxy and then disconnects before the second proxy creates the link, the reference count may reach zero prematurely.

+To fix the _race condition_ the proxy $A$ should send a message to the skeleton $O$ to notify the transfer of the reference to proxy $B$.
+Than $O$ should send an ack to $B$ to confirm the transfer.

+#### Weighted Reference Counting

+To reduce the number of messages needed to manage the reference count, a weighted reference counting scheme can be used.

+Each skeleton starts with a total weight (e.g., 256).
+When a proxy connects to the skeleton, it receives half of the current weight.

+When a proxy disconnects, it returns its weight back to the skeleton.

+When a proxy sends a reference to another proxy, it sends half of its current weight along with the reference.

+This remove the problem of increasing the amount of messages, but limit the maximum amount of proxies that can link to a skeleton.

+#### Reference Listing

+The skeleton maintains a complete list of all proxies that currently hold a reference.

+When a proxy disconnects, it sends a message to the skeleton to remove itself from the list.

+The skeleton can periodically check the liveness of each proxy in the list (e.g., sending heartbeat messages).
+If a proxy is found to be unresponsive, it is removed from the list.

+When the list becomes empty, the skeleton can be safely collected.

+This approach is robust against non-reliable channels, but the still is the problem of race conditions when transferring references.

+#### distribute mark-and-sweep

+To detect disconnected entities from the root, a mark-and-sweep algorithm can be used.

+in a centralized system, the garbage collector starts from the root and marks all reachable objects.
+Then it sweeps through all objects and deletes those that are unmarked.

+In a distributed system, each node performs the mark-and-sweep algorithm locally.
+The process involves:

+- At the start, each node is marked as _white_ (unvisited).
+- An object, and all the proxies, in a node are marked as _grey_ if it is reachable from the root.
+- When a proxy is marked grey, it sends a message to the node where the actual object resides to mark it grey.
+- Once the proxy receives the ack, it marks itself as _black_ (visited).
+- After the marking phase, each node sweeps through its objects and deletes those that are still white (unreachable).